Module-Policies-2 Housing Policy 2100-SPP-L-D4MPHP

 Learning outcomes

-Knowledge: The graduate knows and understands:
+Knowledge: The student explains and describes:

-- Precisely identify the economic, social, economic, and cultural determinants of specific social phenomena and apply approaches and theories to interpret detailed relationships between phenomena in the field of social and public policy, particularly regarding housing policy (K_U03).
+precisely identifies the economic, social, economic and cultural determinants of specific social phenomena and applies approaches and theories to interpret detailed relationships between phenomena within social policy and public policy in the area of housing (K_U03);

 Assessment criteria